aroberge/friendly-traceback-docs/docs/html/_sources/tracebacks_en_3.6.rst.txt

 is raised than what is done by Python.
 Below, we can find some examples.
 SyntaxError cases, as well as TabError and IndentationError cases, are shown in a separate page.
-Ideally, an example of each case handled by friendly-traceback should be included here.
+Ideally, an example of each case handled by Friendly-traceback should be included here.

 .. note::